 Companies need to be mindful of potential backlash from their investors.
 Some investors may continue to expect fuller disclosure, especially when it comes to the CD&A because these companies will still be required to hold a Say-on-Pay vote.
 In fact, companies with a lack of robust disclosure around their executive pay programs may be more likely to have a lower Say-on-Pay vote regardless of whether their pay is aligned with performance.
 This is not a trivial risk and may mean that retaining regular company disclosures could be worth the extra effort.

-If you have questions about executive compensation matters and related disclosure, please contact our team.
+If you have questions about executive compensation matters and related disclosure, please write to consulting@radford.com.

-About McLagan
+About Radford